MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

     > [!div class=mx-imgBorder]
     > ![Translated text added in the survey](media/translation-added.png "Translated text added in the survey")

-3. After you've added translated text for all elements in the survey, select **Back** in the upper-left corner of the page to go back to the survey editor.
+3. After you've added translated text for all elements in the survey, select **Back** in the upper-left corner of the page to go back to the **Languages** panel.

-4. Repeat steps 2 through 3 to add translations for other languages.
+4. Repeat steps 1 through 3 to add translations for other languages.

 After adding translations for all languages, you can preview the survey to see whether everything works as expected.
 Select the language from the language selector at the upper-right corner of the survey.